-The flags represent the national identity of each country.
+The South American flags represent the national identity of each country.
 Each color has a meaning in the history of nations.
-South American flags vary on color and meaning.
+Flags from South America vary on color and meaning.
 On this page, I list all flags of South America and their colors.

 South America National Flags

 Meaning of the flag of Argentina: The colors of Argentina’s flag probably represent the country’s connection with the House of Bourbon, not in power in Spain at the time of Argentina’s war of independence.
 Argentina may have wanted to show loyalty to Spain instead of France, who had taken control of Spain at the time.
 The symbolism of the colors blue, white and yellow may also be related to the sky and clouds with the sun shining.
 The sun portrayed is the symbol of the Incan god of Sun, Inti.

 - Argentina’s national flag has some things in common with the flag from neighboring country Uruguay: the choice of the colors white and blue, and of the sun as a symbol.

 - It has three horizontal stripes, two light blue in the top and bottom and a white stripe in the middle.
 The sun on the white stripe in the center is a reference to Inti, the Inca sun god.

 - The flag is probably a creation of legendary general Belgrano, an Argentinian military officer who opposed the connection between Spain and Argentina.
 Some say the general was inspired by the blue sky, while others claim he was influenced by the blue-colored uniforms of his soldiers to create the flag.

 - The first version of the flag, without the sun symbol, first appeared in Rosario in February 1812 during Argentina’s Independence War.
 That first flag became the official national flag in 1816 but the current version as we know it would only appear in 1861.